When should you call 911?

 - Don’t hang up – Stay calm, speak clearly, and stay on the phone until you are instructed to hang up by the dispatcher.
 Sometimes you will be asked to stay on the line to give current information about your emergency.

-Thomas County E-911 has an Emergency Notification System (Reverse 911) that will allow the general public to receive alerts issued by Thomas County 911 on their cell phones and e-mail.
+Thomas County E-911 has an Emergency Notification System (RAVE ALERT) that will allow the general public to receive alerts issued by Thomas County 911 on their cell phones and e-mail.
 These alerts can include information regarding missing children, dangers to a specific area, or dangerous weather conditions.
 Residents can proactively register to receive and control the alerts they wish to receive.
 If you are a resident of Thomas County and wish to receive these alerts, you can register at the self-registration portal below.
 Note: It is the responsibility of the user to keep their information current and updated.